dominic-farquharson/build-a-book/README.md

 # Known Issues:

 - When creating a chapter inside of a blank book, create chapter must be selected twice before state is properly toggled.
+- Refreshing the page logs out the user.

 # Acknowledgements: